RJShotgun/RejectedShotgun-Tags/README.md

 **Vehicle:** Hornet

 **Some tag references may be missing from this repository.
 Create an issue for any you find and I will add the missing tags.**

+###Fixes:

+**Scarab green lighting fix:** In order for the Scarab to be viewed on your map in correct lighting you must place 'Spherical Harmonic Lighting' objects around your level.
+Once you have placed them, bake lighting on your map and the Scarab will use those points to remove the green lighting and be lit by the points.